ZackMurry/gifngo/README.md

-# screen-recorder
+# gifngo
- A lightweight Java screen recording application
+ A lightweight Java screen recording application that allows exporting to GIF.